KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 "Dancia said you were working on some kind of VR game that really impressed her.
 I wanted to see if for myself.
 I tried to contact you online but we didn't have your email or phone number."

 "Some detective sure as hell found me this morning.
 Apparently one of your gamers was killed last night?
-I think he thought I was somehow involved because I played that game with you guys yesterday."You
+I think he thought I was somehow involved because I played that game with you guys yesterday."

 Joshua stared back at her for a moment.
 She didn't exactly sound like a stone hardened killer, more like she had no idea why Plait would have shown up at her door.
 He wondered if she were naked then too?
 He caught himself and redirected his thoughts.
 "The reason we had an opening on the team was because another member was killed."